 Retrofit polarization-maintaining in optical fibers (PM) - Apparatus and method for precisely maintaining the linear polarization of light at the output of an optical fiber

 The invention of the University of Bonn relates to the development of a method to retrofit polarization- maintaining (PM) optical fibers in a way, that a routinated achievement of polarization to a degree better than 10-5 in extinction ratio takes place.
 Such a value is about two orders of magnitude better than what people in quantum optics and precision laboratories believe is achievable using commercial PM fibers.

-The invention relates to an apparatus and method for minimizing the polarization deviation of the light at the output of a polarization-maintaining (PM) optical fiber under disturbances of the enviroment such as temperature, pressure and position changes.
+The here described invention minimizes the polarization deviation of the light at the output of a polarization-maintaining (PM) optical fiber under disturbances of the environment such as temperature, pressure, and position changes.
 By alternately heating and cooling the fiber, the internal birefringence of the PM fiber is modulated within seconds by means of a heating element in the shell (see figure).
-In this way, the linear polarization at the fiber input can be adjusted with high precision, so as to ensure that the polarization angle of the light at the fiber output remains highly stable up to a precision of 0.01 ° in spite of changes in the environmental conditions.
+In this way, the linear polarization at the fiber input can be adjusted with high precision, to ensure that the polarization angle of the light at the fiber output remains highly stable up to a precision of 0.01 ° in spite of changes in the environmental conditions.